 For someone who loves both luxury and the great outdoors

 Help!
 I have fallen down a chimney and can’t get up.
 I want to know how the luxury craftsmen over at Diptyque have perfected the scent of burning firewood.
 Maybe it is the fact that they spend up to two days making each fall candle by hand to ensure the right balance between fragrance concentrate, the wax and wick.
 This chestnut roasting over an open flame scent really helps create an atmosphere that is appropriate for the season.

 The good news, Boy Smells pays avid attention to the weather.
-They released their Chromesthesia Series II line just in time for the fall season.
-Each candle in this series was designed to harmonize with the color of its packaging and my favorite is the burgundy Damasque candle.
+Each candle in their Chromesthesia Series II line was designed to harmonize with the color of its packaging.
 No scent is off-limits to this gender-neutral brand, and they love to mix traditionally masculine and feminine scents together in order to play with conventional beliefs about scent.
-We see that risk pay off when sniffing this rose, apricot, cardamom, cistus, oud, guaiac and tobacco mixture.
+We see that risk pay off when sniffing this cannabis, suede, white musk, tulip, and amber mixture.

 For someone who believes that candles are the first step in setting the mood

 The key to coziness is a pair of fuzzy socks and lighting No. 04 by Maison Louis Marie.
 The rich intertwining of sandalwood, vetiver and amber wood really works to dominate the room.
 When this autumn candle is lit you are reminded that everything is going to be OK.
 It is simple, yet when you close your eyes to inhale it in you realize how complex the notes are — the brand makes their candles with the same high-quality fragrance they use for their perfume.